 Pitstone Windmill, near Ivinghoe One of the country's oldest post mills, thought to date from 1627, and now a National Trust property.
 Open on Sunday afternoons from mid May to end of August. (www.nationaltrust.org.uk/pitstone-windmill/)

 Quainton Windmill A 65 feet high brick tower mill built in 1830.
 It was restored from 1974, after which it was able to produce flour for a few years.
-It is currently (in 2018) undergoing a very thorough restoration of the cap and will be getting new sails (with some high-tech shutters).
-Usually open on Sunday mornings from around March to November. (http://myweb.tiscali.co.uk/lewes/)
+In recent years the cap has had a complete rebuild, and the sails have been renewed and equipped with some very high-tech shutters.
+Usually open on Sunday mornings from around March to November. (https://quaintonwindmill.org)

 Bromham Watermill Bromham Watermill usually opens on Fridays, Saturdays and Sundays from 10-4 from March to December. (www.bedford.gov.uk/leisure_and_culture/local_history_and_heritage/bromham_mill.aspx)